Albert de Belleroche: Career and personal life

 In 1882, Belleroche studied briefly at Carolus-Duran's art school in Paris, preferring to study the masters like Johannes Vermeer and Sandro Botticelli at museums.

-He was a friend and studio-mate of John Singer Sargent in Paris and London, with the men making many sketches and paintings of each other.
+Belleroche was a friend and studio-mate of John Singer Sargent in Paris and London, with the men making many sketches and paintings of each other.
 Some of the works that Sargent made of Belleroche are suggestive of an emotional relationship between the men and Belleroche may have been the love of Sargent's life.
 Dorothy Moss, an art historian, states "Sargent's portraits of Belleroche, in their sensuality and intensity of emotion, push the boundaries of what was considered appropriate interaction between men at this period."

 Belleroche was financially independent and did not need or desire to obtain work through commissions.
-Instead, he chose whom he would paint, which included Japanese wrestler Taro Myaki; Olympia, Edgar Degas's model; Mata Hari; and dancer Cha-U-Kao.
-He then sought to be more independent of Sargent's artistic influence, and possibly affected by the Labouchere Amendment of 1885 that criminalised sexual relationships between men and used in 1895 against Oscar Wilde, who was a friend of Belleroche and Sargent.
+Instead, he chose whom he would paint, which included Japanese wrestler Taro Miyake; paintress Victorine Meurent, who modelled also for Edgar Degas and became famous as his Olympia; dancer and spy Mata Hari; and acrobat Cha-U-Kao.
+He then sought to be more independent of Sargent's artistic influence, and was possibly affected by the Labouchere Amendment of 1885 that criminalised sexual relationships between men and was used in 1895 against Oscar Wilde, who was a friend of Belleroche and Sargent.

-He took a studio in Montmartre in Paris, and in 1900 transitioned from painting in oil to creating lithographs, predominantly of women.
+Belleroche took a studio in Montmartre in Paris, and in 1900 transitioned from painting in oil to creating lithographs, predominantly of women.
 He created his works using wax crayon on stone.
 He entered into a ten-year relationship with Lili Grenier, who modeled for Henri de Toulouse-Lautrec.
 At the Salon d'Automne in 1904, a room was dedicated to his paintings and lithographs.

 In 1910, Belleroche married Julie Emilie Visseaux, whose father was sculptor Jules Edouard Visseaux.
-Due to Lili's jealous behavior, Belleroche and his wife moved to England, first living with his mother in St John's Wood, Westminster.
-In 1912, they moved to West Hampstead and six years later they moved to Rustington, Sussex.
+Due to Grenier's jealous behavior, Belleroche and his wife moved to England, first living with his mother in St John's Wood, Westminster.
+In 1912, they moved to West Hampstead and six years later, they moved to Rustington, Sussex.
 The couple had a daughter Alice and two sons, Harry and William.

 Belleroche became a master lithographer.
 Artist Frank Brangwyn said that "no one else has succeeded in making lithography the rival of painting."
 He developed a method of detecting forged watermarks in 1915.
-His work tapered off after World War I.
+Belleroche's work tapered off after World War I.

+Later years and death

 A retrospective exhibition was held in 1933 at the Bibliothèque Royale in Brussels of 291 lithographs.
-He received the Chevalier de l’Ordre de Leopold from King Albert I of Belgium at that time.
-His works are in the collections of the National Museum of Wales, Bibliothèque Royale, Musée du Luxembourg, Bibliothèque Nationale in Paris, and the British Museum in London.
-There are two rooms at Musee d'Orange dedicated to Belleroche and Frank Brangwyn.
-The San Diego Museum of Art has a large collection of Belleroche prints, some of which were included in the exhibition that they held entitled "A Century of Lithography".
+Belleroche received the Chevalier de l’Ordre de Leopold from King Albert I of Belgium at that time.

-Later years and death